storj-archived/blog/content/post/business/delivering-decentralized-cloud-storage-for-fastly-users.md

 For companies that are interested in building infrastructure stacks that are distributed, performant, secure, and affordable, Tardigrade and Fastly are an excellent combination.

 For users who would like to try Tardigrade, we're giving a limited time promotional credit of $150 for two months so they can experience the power of decentralized cloud storage with edge content delivery.
-Get started here!
+[Get started here and try Tardigrade and Fastly together!](tardigrade.io/fastly)